franckalbinet/mistinguette/README.md

 ## Chat

-The main interface to Cosette is the [`Chat`](https://franckalbinet.github.io/mistinguette/core.html#chat) class, which provides a stateful interface to the models:
+The main interface to Mistinguette is the [`Chat`](https://franckalbinet.github.io/mistinguette/core.html#chat) class, which provides a stateful interface to the models: